anefischer/udacity/README.md

 The course is based around the book by Peter Norvig who also gives a lot of the lessons:
 * [Artificial Intelligence: A Modern Approach](https://amzn.to/3x9zn09)
 * [Künstliche Intelligenz: Ein moderner Ansatz](https://amzn.to/3jaDqVx)

+At the end of the course Udacity recommends to take the Deep Learning,  Deep Reinforcement Learning and Machine Learning Engineer Nanodegree Programm.

 #### Projects
 - Build a Sudoku Solver